 "Right back where we started," Matt said sourly.
 "Typical."

-TK began to say they should go, but then he felt something tug on his pant leg.
-Demiveemon looked up at him curiously; apparently he'd had his fill of peanuts.
-"Are you gonna go see Davis an' Yolei?" he asked, mimicking the others' quiet voices.
+TK began to say they should go, but then felt something tug on his pant leg.
+Demiveemon looked up at him; apparently he'd had his fill of peanuts.
+"Are you gonna go see Davis an' Yolei?" he asked, mimicking their quiet voices.
 "I wanna come!"

 Jun scooped him up.
 "We'll both go," she said, then smiled at Matt.
 "Is that OK?"